Restorative Dentistry

 A crown is a capsule-shaped restoration that completely covers a damaged tooth.
 Crowns are often used to restore teeth that are severely decayed, cracked, or weakened due to large fillings.
 They can also be used after a root canal to protect and restore the tooth’s structure.
 Crowns can be made from a variety of materials, including porcelain, ceramic, and metal alloys.

-• Restores the shape and size of the tooth.
+• Restore the shape and size of the tooth

-• Provides strength and support to a weakened tooth.
+• Provide strength and support to a weakened tooth

 Bridges

 A dental bridge is a fixed restoration that fills the gap created by one or more missing teeth.
-A bridge consists of one or more artificial teeth that are anchored by crowns on the adjacent natural teeth.
-Bridges are a great option for patients who are missing teeth but do not want to wear removable dentures.
+It consists of one or more artificial teeth that are anchored by crowns placed on the adjacent natural teeth.
+Bridges are a great option for patients who have missing teeth but do not want to wear removable dentures.

-• Restores the appearance and functionality of missing teeth.
+• Restore the appearance and functionality of missing teeth

-• Prevents neighboring teeth from shifting into the empty space.
+• Prevent neighboring teeth from shifting into the empty space

 Dental Implants